Zariski's multiplicity conjecture for quasihomogeneous hypersurfaces with non-isolated singularities

 \section{Introduction}

-$ \ \ \ \ $ In his discourse to leave the presidency of the American Mathematical Society in 1971, Zariski proposed some questions in Theory of Singularities (see \cite{zariski71}).
-One of them is the so called in nowadays as \textit{Zariski's multiplicity conjecture} whose statement we will explain in the sequel: consider a germ $F:(\mathbb{C}^n,0)\rightarrow (\mathbb{C},0)$ of a reduced analytic function at origin with $F \not\equiv 0$.
-Let $(V(F),0)$ be the germ of the zero set of $F$ at origin.
+$ \ \ \ \ $ In his discourse upon leaving the presidency of the American Mathematical Society in 1971, Zariski proposed some questions in singularity theory (see \cite{Conjzari}).
+One of them is what is nowadays known as \textit{Zariski's multiplicity conjecture} whose statement we will explain in the sequel: consider a germ $F:(\mathbb{C}^n,0)\rightarrow (\mathbb{C},0)$ of a reduced analytic function at the origin with $F \not\equiv 0$.
+Let $(V(F),0)$ be the germ of the zero set of $F$ at the origin.
 Write

 where each $F_k$ is a homogeneous polynomial of degree $k$ and $F_m \not \equiv 0$.
 The integer $m$ is called the multiplicity of $V(F)$ at $0$ and it is denoted by $m(V(F),0)$ (or $m(V(F))$ for short).